chrisramsay/53-degrees-astro/content/observing/2020-05-10_building-a-raspberry-pi-flavoured-dslr-control-unit.rst

 The overall idea for the box is that it is supplied power via a 12 V DC and has the ability to be connected to my local network via Ethernet.
 Why not WiFi, you might ask?
-I have never had really trouble-free operation with discrete devices running on WiFi; in other words, once they become unresponsive for some reason one ends up having to walk to where they are and plug them in.
+I have never had really trouble-free operation with discrete devices running on WiFi; in other words, once they become unresponsive for some reason, one ends up having to walk to where they are and plug them in anyway.
 Having a wired connection just eliminates a frequent source of problems as far as I am concerned.

-Surprisingly, perhaps, ethernet connection and a 12 V supply can be achieved over a single CAT5 cable; read on at `Power and Network on a Single Cable`_ for seeing how that's possible.
-There are several sets of different power requirements, thankfully all of which can be achieved using USB 5 V power
+Surprisingly, perhaps, an ethernet connection and a 12 V supply can be achieved over a single CAT5 cable; read on at `Power and Network on a Single Cable`_ for seeing how that's possible.
+The peripherals have a couple of different power requirements, thankfully all of which can be supplied using USB 5 V power
 distribution:

 - Canon EOS 450D requires 7.1 V, achievable via a USB powered battery insert
-- Lens warmer which is also USB powered
+- Lens warmer required 5 V but has a USB connector
-- Raspberry Pi, powered via a USB C connector
+- Raspberry Pi, 5 V powered via a USB C input
-- Skywatcher mount, powered via a mini USB connector
+- Skywatcher mount, 5 V powered via a mini USB input

+I had a search for something that would be capable of taking a 12 V input and stepping it down to 5 V with USB ports (not data, just power).
+Turns out, such a thing exists in the form of a 4 port USB power supply, I think for the automotive market - *12V To 5V 5A Step Down 4 Port USB DC Power Supply Module Mobile Tablets Charger* as it was titled on eBay.
+Just make sure that if you do get one of these, always be sceptical regarding the current rating.
+It may well not be capable of having 5 A drawn from it!

 With the above in mind I built up a list of things that would have to be purchased to start the project, namely: